release-engineering/iib/README.md

 `pip install --require-hashes -r requirements.txt`.
 Alternatively, you may use `pip-sync requirements.txt`, which will make sure your virtualenv only has the packages listed in `requirements.txt`.

+To ensure the pinned dependencies are not vulnerable, this project uses [safety](https://github.com/pyupio/safety), which runs on every pull-request.